 In one way or another, this island inspired me to further pursue Earth Sciences.
 I was always drawn towards research, right from my childhood.

 Nature always fascinated me, big time!
 National Geographic and Discovery were my favorite channels.
 The serene and untouched Andaman Islands gave me raw pique in the natural wonders.

 There, I was seeing what people only learn in the Earth Sciences textbooks.
 This place inspired me to learn the earth system processes, and here I am.

-IITK provides a PC and a siting space to all its scholars.
-Usually, Profs are good and professional (except few nosy ones!) and don’t interfere in students’ personal life.
+IITK provides a PC and a sitting space to all its scholars.
+Usually, Profs are good and professional and they don't interfere in students' personal life.

-The ambience is quite friendly and highly secure.
-My thesis supervisor, Prof. Rajiv Sinha is one of the best known figures and an excellent researcher in the Indian river-science domains.
+He is one of the best-known figures and an excellent researcher in the Indian river-science domains.
+Prof. Rajiv Sinha

 Recently, I have published two research papers, both in international journals.
 Their details are as follow:

 Singh, Manudeo, S. K. Tandon, and Rajiv Sinha.
 "Assessment of connectivity in a water?stressed wetland (Kaabar Tal) of Kosi?Gandak interfan, north Bihar Plains, India."
 Earth Surface Processes and Landforms (2017).